-The MiQ Standard for Methane Emissions Performance (the Standard) combines several Standard elements - (1) a calculated Methane Intensity, (2) Producer policies and procedures focused on methane emissions prevention, detection, and abatement (Company Practices), and (3) detection and mitigation of methane emissions through Monitoring Technology Deployment - to provide a robust and reliable method to certify natural gas production according to its methane emissions performance.
-The Standard is designed to incentivize continuous improvement in methane emissions monitoring and abatement.
+The MiQ Standard for Methane Emissions Performance from Petroleum Operations (the Standard) combines several Standard elements - (1) a calculated Methane Intensity, (2) Producer policies and procedures focused on methane emissions prevention, detection, and abatement (Company Practices), and (3) detection and mitigation of methane emissions through Monitoring Technology Deployment - to provide a robust and reliable method to certify methane emissions from oil and natural gas production according to its methane emissions performance.

-The Standard consists of three main types of documents, to be read in the following order:
+The Standard consists of two main types of documents, to be read in the following order:

 - 1. Main Document Offshore Production - 2.
 Subsidiary Documents - a.
 Subsidiary Document 1: Methane Intensity Offshore Production (this document) - b.
-Subsidiary Document 2: Company Practices Offshore Production - Subsidiary Document 3: Monitoring Technology Deployment Offshore Production
+Subsidiary Document 2: Company Practices Offshore Production - c.
+Subsidiary Document 3: Monitoring Technology Deployment Offshore Production

 This subsidiary document outlines the calculation of Methane Intensity as it pertains to the Standard.
-In general terms, Methane Intensity is a ratio of methane emissions relative to natural gas throughput, which is a baseline indicator of methane emissions performance.
-See Section 3 for a detailed overview of the Methane Intensity methodology used in this Standard.
+Methane Intensity, as defined in Section 3 of the Main Document, is is a baseline indicator of methane emissions performance.
+See Section 3 of this document for a detailed overview of the Methane Intensity methodology used in this Standard.